Exploring Ostuni Italy: Top Things to do in Puglia’s White City

 *This ‘things to do in Ostuni Italy’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top-quality content for free.

-How to Get to Ostuni Italy
+How to Get to Ostuni Puglia

 You’ll probably be visiting Ostuni from other, nearby Puglian towns or you’ll have driven in as part of your Puglia road trip itinerary.
 Either way getting to Ostuni Italy is fairly easy.